boturnbow/monarisa/_posts/2019-03-31-epoxy-tips.md

 ## Techniques

 I got some really good results with epoxy coating on flat and vertical surfaces.
 My best tools were a small foam roller with a foam tip.
 That allowed me to get into lots of corners.
-After rolling, I came back with a partial foam roller mounted on a stick to "tip" the rollers stippling away.
+After rolling, I came back with a partial foam roller mounted on a stick to "tip" the roller's stippling away.
+I was able to get the smoothest results by tipping while heating the surface with a heat gun.

 I tried pulling all my stitching wires instead of just cutting them flush.
 The easiest way to get the wires out is to coat them with wax before inserting them.
 Usually these wires would pull right out later.
 However, if a wire was stuck I would heat it with a torch and then pull it out.